Strikezor/Strikezor/README.md

 - 🌱 Always exploring the latest in web technologies and backend frameworks.
 - 💡 Open to collaborate on Projects
-- 🤔 Currently diving deep into Full-Stack Development.
+- 🤔 Currently diving deep into Full-Stack Development using NextJS.
-- 💬 Let's discuss Machine Le!
+- 💬 Let's discuss Machine Learning & Development!

 ## Skills & Tools